 And lastly, once you’ve loaded all of your belongings into the truck, if there is still free, open space, you’ll need to fill it to pack like a pro.
 Use soft items like clothing, towels, or bedding to fill in any spaces left.
 This will keep everything tight and even more secure to prevent any shifting during your drive.

-If you’d like the professionals to come and show you how it’s done, let us know!
+If you’d like the professional local movers to come and show you how it’s done, let us know!
 Call A. Arnold Moving Company today!